sobotka/AgX-Resolve/README.md

 These parameters work together, and thus one can expect any single parameter to drive other potential colour qualia.

 ## Attenuation Rate
 Greater values increase the rate of chromaticity attenuation as tristimulus values ascend.
 Lower values will slow the rate of attenuation.
-Slower rates may induce posterization.
+Slower rates may induce cognitively dissonant gradations, where a cognition mislocates the 2.5D "layer" from "under" to "over" or "through".
+For more information, please read the ramblings around [Picture Formation here](https://github.com/sobotka/scise/wiki/Picture-Formation).

 ## Hue Flight
 Controls the direction and rate of chromaticity angle flights.
 Value is degrees in CIE xy.
 Higher values will increase chromaticity angle flight speed toward the direction specified.